pratik28/Machine-Learning-GridDB-R/Machine-Learning-GridDB-R.md

 ![alttext](images/training-1.png "imagetooltip")

-In our training set you can clearly see that life expectancy decreses drastically as Packs_of_cigarets_per_year increases above 100.
+In our training set you can clearly see that life expectancy decreases drastically as Packs_of_cigarets_per_year increases above 100.
 In fact, you can clearly see 3 groups being formed:-

-**(i)** Less than 50 packs per year - stay alive more than 10 years **(ii)** Between 75-150 packs per year - stay alive close to 7 years **(iii)** More than 200 packs a year - do not stay alive for more than 3 years  or so
+**(i)** Less than 50 packs per year - stay alive more than 10 years

+**(ii)** Between 75-150 packs per year - stay alive close to 7 years

+**(iii)** More than 200 packs a year - do not stay alive for more than 3 years  or so

 **Notable findings and predictions :-**
 1. There is an indirect/inverse correlation between the number of packets of cigarettes smoked per year , and number of years alive (post operation) .
-As the volume of smoking increases , longevity decreases.
+2. As the volume of smoking increases , longevity decreases.
-2. There
 3. Since there are many other factors affecting the health of the patients in question, the curves are not smooth/steep, but the relation is evident.